 - Offer to share caregiving duties.
 Even if you are only available to help out once in a while, it shows the family caregiver that you care about his/her health.

 - Offer to provide support with the family caregiver’s own personal chores.
 Family caregivers have their own lives too, and taking time to manage their own laundry, grocery shopping, and housecleaning chores can be difficult.

-- Pitch in for respite care services from a professional home care agency, like the Georgetown in-home care experts at CareFor.
+- Pitch in for respite care services from a professional home care agency, like the CareFor home caregivers in San Marcos.
 In many instances, family members who live far away want to contribute to a loved one’s care.
 Helping to pay for respite care services helps not only the older adult, but the family caregiver too.

 How family caregivers can find needed support: